-- WordPress has an extremely intuitive interface and this makes it easy for all newbies to create and run a website.
+- WordPress has an extremely intuitive interface, and this makes it easy for all newbies to create and run a website.

-- WordPress has also strong SEO features.
+- WordPress also has strong SEO features.
 Due to the fact that WP is favored by Google, you can easily boost up the traffic to your site.

 - This CMS offers its users a huge amount of different plugins and themes.
 So, you will be provided with the opportunity to add some extra functionality to your site, give it a new and fresh look so that to attract more and more visitors.